Smokey Johnson: Covers

 "It Ain't My Fault" has been recorded by Dejan's Olympia Brass Band, Rebirth Brass Band, Dirty Dozen Brass Band, Treme Brass Band, Charmaine Neville, Milton Batiste, Shane Theriot, Young Olympians, Ambrosia Brass Band, David Roe, Cole Prior Stevens, and Zydeco All-Stars.
 The song has also been sampled by Silkk the Shocker, Mystikal, Mariah Carey, DJ Melo-Mix and DJ Kid Fresh.

 In 2010, the Preservation Hall Jazz Band recorded a new version of the song, with lyrics, to help raise relief funds for the BP Oil Spill.
 The song featured Mos Def, Trombone Shorty and Lenny Kravitz.

 Royalty dispute

 In late 1990s "It Ain't My Fault" was sampled by hip hop artist Silkk the Shocker.
 Silkk's work was further sampled on Mariah Carey's album Rainbow.
 Johnson and co-writer Wardell Quezergue had given 50 percent ownership to Tuff City Records and had made the label their agent.
 The royalties associated with Carey's use were estimated to be $300,000.
 In 2002 Johnson and Quezergue sued Tuff City for non-payment.
 Tuff City argued it had accrued significant losses associated with recuperating the royalties, but failed to provide convincing documents to support its argument.
 The court rejected Tuff City's argument and the case was settled in 2011.

-Quotations

-In a 2000 interview with OffBeat, Johnson said: "The difference is the bass drum.
-The cats don't play the bass drum nowhere else.
-New Orleans drummers–they're laying it down.
-That comes from hearing them street parades, them marching bands and all that–you hear that bass drum.
-When they start to play, they learn how to play the bass drum."